 She is invited to enjoy a feast of flavors, dances and cultures.

-The festivities begin with the Spanish dance, then the Arabic dance, the Chinese dance, the Russian dance, the mirliton dance, the Mother Stork dance, the flower waltz and the jesters dance.
+The festivities begin with the Spanish dance, then the Arabian dance, the Chinese dance, the Russian dance, the mirliton dance, the Mother Stork dance, the Waltz of the Flowers and the jester’s dance.

 The prince reappears for the big pas de deux.